utopius/confluence-export-tables-to-excel-plugin/README.md

 ## Restrictions

-* Nested tables are not supported.
-They are simply ommitted in the output.
 * Other image types than PNG and JPEG images are not yet supported.
 * Multiple images in one cell are not supported, yet.
 The first image wins.